smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.1.15 - 2022-06-20

+CHANGES:

+- Added AUT to a list of countries affected by the street suffix concatenation fix in 3.1.5.
+- Fixed bug that would not recognize changes to the ThoroughfareType field.
+- Improved search results in all countries.

 ## 3.1.10 - 2022-06-14

 CHANGES: